wlonk/arcadia/rules/introduction.rst

    England and Fairy.
  * Fairies suddenly need things from the mortal realm again in their own political games.
- * The magicians of the revival never actually failed, but their spell caused them to disappear and unworked their other spells.
+ * The magician of the revival never actually failed, but vanished and unworked their other spells.
- * Wellington actually *is* the *rex quondam, rexque futurus* and this is Britain's hour of need, and the Ladies are obliged to return.
+ * Wellington actually is the *rex quondam, rexque futurus* and this is Britain's hour of need.
  * Myrddin Wyllt has gotten free, and is bringing back his dangerous magics with him.

-Most scholars agree that back in Arthurian times, when Nineve imprisoned Myrddin Wyllt, it was the last blow in a battle for control and stewardship of English magic.
+Most scholars agree that back in Arthurian times, when Nineve imprisoned Myrddin, it was the last blow in a battle for control and stewardship of English magic.
 The Ladies of the Lake managed it from then on.
 Myrddin Wyllt was an agent of chaos and half-demon and could not be trusted!
 The almost-fairy Ladies of the Lake could be.

 .. todo:: Write sidebar about Austen and romcoms.
    Mention how much of an Austen nerd I am, re: voice I write in.
 Talk